PraveenHari17/PatientHealthMonitoringSystem/README.md

 This repository contains all the necessary files to run the Projekt Asclepius health monitoring system and test its components.

 Projekt Asclepius is a continuous health monitoring system that logs a patient's current conditions as well as the ambient conditions of the room.
-Automation rules can also be created to control the room's ventilation, lights, heater and send email notifications if a sensor exceeds a certain value.
+Automation rules can also be created to control the room's ventilation, lights, heat and send email notifications if a sensor exceeds a certain value.
 The web server provides a GUI to view the room's current conditions and create automation rules.
 A local copy of the Firebase database will also be stored on the display node in an SQL database providing a backup of the recorded data.
 The sensor suite for Projekt Asclepius contains a heartbeat sensor, blood oxygen sensor, body temperature sensor, room temperature sensor, room humidity sensor and ambient light sensor.